 - Windows Performance Counters

 - Custom application metrics

 - Custom metrics via Retrace API

-Powerful charting and dashboards make it easy to analyze and trend your monitoring metrics.
+Powerful charting and dashboards make it easy to analyze and provides a trend for your monitoring metrics.

 - Built-in dashboards